 The farm has a strong history in the Dry Creek Valley.
 For over 100 years it has been producing high quality fruits and produce.

-Owners since 2000, Brian Sullivan and Gayle Okumura Sullivan (with son Patrick) dedicated the farm to organic stone fruit; broadened the product line to include peach jam, Bellini mix and other products; introduced Dry Creek Peaches to customers and partners including Chez Panisse, Kokkari, and Bi-Rite; and re-opened the farm stand in the summer.
+Owners since 2000, Brian Sullivan and Gayle Okumura Sullivan (pictured with son Patrick and Australian Shepherd Sydney) dedicated the farm to organic stone fruit; broadened the product line to include peach jam, Bellini mix and other products; introduced Dry Creek Peaches to customers and partners including Chez Panisse, Kokkari, and Bi-Rite; and re-opened the farm stand in the summer.

-We are active members of the community and support organizations such as the Healdsburg Jazz Festival, the Healdsburg Tribune, Dry Creek Neighbors and Joyful Noise!
+We are active members of the community and are involved with organizations such as the Healdsburg Jazz Festival, the Healdsburg Tribune, Slow Food, Dry Creek Neighbors, and Joyful Noise!
 You can visit our farm when you come to the stand in the summer, attend an event, or through organizations we support such as Healdsburg Schools, Alexander Valley Film Festival and others.
-We are a member of California Certified Organic Farmers (CCOF), a minimal waste operation (close to zero), and we run on solar power.
+We are a member of California Certified Organic Farmers (CCOF), we are a minimal waste operation (close to zero), and we run on solar power.

 The Sullivans manage the overall operations of the farm in conjunction with Eusebio Sayago and his family.
 Throughout the year we are either working the soil or the trees to develop the orchard and to create the healthiest possible environment.
 Everything we use is certified organic.
 Before we begin the summer harvest, many hours have been spent on each individual tree--pruning, fortifying, thinning and cultivating.